jortel/gofer/docs/sphinx/options.rst

    A user (name), used for PAM authenticated access to remote methods.
  *password*
    A password, used for PAM authenticated access to remote methods.
+ *authenticator*
+   A subclass of pulp.messaging.auth.Authenticator that provides message authentication.

 Details